19hours/sg-statutes/Acts/Nurses and Midwives Act.md

 ## PART V

-NURSE SPECIALISTS
+ADVANCED PRACTICE NURSES

 ### Interpretation of this Part

 31\.
 In this Part —

-“nurse specialist” means a person who is registered under section 32 as a nurse specialist;
+“Advanced Practice Nurse certificate” means an Advanced Practice Nurse certificate issued under section 32;

-“nurse specialist certificate” means a nurse specialist certificate issued under section 32;
+“Advanced Practice Nurse Register” means the Advanced Practice Nurse Register kept under section 32.

-“Nurse Specialist Register” means the Nurse Specialist Register kept under section 32.
+[15/2005 wef 01/04/2006]

-### Registration of nurse specialists, etc.
+### Certification of Advanced Practice Nurses, etc.

-32\.—(1) The Registrar shall keep and maintain a register to be called the Nurse Specialist Register which shall consist of such parts as the Board may determine.
+32\.—(1) The Registrar shall keep and maintain a register to be called the Advanced Practice Nurse Register which shall consist of such parts as the Board may determine.

 (2) A registered nurse who —